ranch hand malibu

-Tyler originally came to Skydog as our farrier.
+Tyler originally came to Skydog Oregon as our farrier.
 When we found out that he had his own love of mustangs and had adopted two orphaned wild foals we knew he was part of the family.
 Tyler joined the army at 18 and became an infantryman assigned to Arlington National Cemetery in the prestigious Caisson platoon of the 3d United States Infantry "The Old Guard".
 He looked after the horses and spent his spare time learning to become a farrier.
 Tyler now works full time looking after our horses as well as fixing fencing, sourcing the best hay in Oregon and driving our tractor!
 He is incredible with wild horses and has a huge skill and talent for every aspect of equine care.
-We are very lucky to have him on the team.
+We believe we are the only horse sanctuary to have a farrier on full time staff.

 Being President and Founder of Skydog does not prevent Clare from mucking in (quite literally).
 She is very hands on with all the horses that come to the Sanctuary and her many years of experience with wild horses has enabled her to gentle and halter train a lot of the wilder horses that come here.
 She also helps feed, muck, clean, fix fences, haul, and keep an eye on the weight and condition of all the horses Clare also keeps our social media current as well as answering the countless messages we get here about mustangs in need or danger.
 There is not an aspect of the ranch that Clare does not involve herself in and wouldn't have it any other way.